Gallia family Hoffmann apartment collection: Purchase by the National Gallery of Victoria

 Gretl died in 1975, and Kathe in 1976, and Anne, realising the value of the family's collection and wanting to keep it together, sold it to the National Gallery of Victoria for $25,000, as they had a significant collection of furniture and decorative art, and had expressed the most interest.
+By this time what remained was mainly the smaller timber furniture and the decorative objects; none of the numerous sofas and armchairs or the chandeliers remained.

 Following conservation and restoration, in 1984 the furniture and decorative objects of the Gallia family apartment was the centrepiece of an exhibition titled Vienna 1913, complete with the Klimt portrait of Hermine on loan from London.
 Selections of the furniture, glassware and fabrics have been on permanent display in the decorative arts galleries since that time.

 In 1995, the Gallery acquired the contents of another early 20th Century Viennese apartment, which also arrived in Australia in 1938; two rooms designed by noted architect Adolf Loos in 1901 for the Langer family.

 After Anne's death in 2003, Tim Bonyhady, delving into cupboards full of family papers and documents, and archives both in Australia and in Vienna, published Good Living Street: The Fortunes of My Viennese Family in July 2011.
-The collection was again part of a major exhibition in late 2011, Vienna: Art & Design, and in 2012, the book won a NSW Premier's Literary Award.
+The collection was again part of a major exhibition in late 2011, Vienna: Art & Design, and in 2012 the book won a NSW Premier's Literary Award.
 In 2013 it was published in German in Austria, where it was widely reviewed and compared with The Hare with Amber Eyes, published in German in 2011, the story of another far wealthier Viennese Jewish family who lost everything except a collection of Japanese Netsuke.

 In 2018, plans, elevations and models of the interiors were prepared to form part of a research collection at the Milan Polytechnic Interiors course.